oyvindkinsey/easyXDM/README.md

 For more information
 -----

-There are several examples and demos available through the main [website](http://easyxdm.net/), and in the [documentation](http://easyxdm.net/docs/).
+There are several examples and demos available through the main [website](http://easyxdm.net/).
+See both the [examples](http://easyxdm.net/wp/category/examples/) and the [getting started guide](http://easyxdm.net/wp/category/getting-started/).

 Tests
 -----